 My dog and I, we're in a rough patch.
 Our relationship, I mean.
 Normally we're real tight, like Oprah and Gayle.
 I'd road-trip with her in a heartbeat because we've got a lot in common.
 Both introverts.
 Both want everyone's table scraps.
 Both like the outdoors and afghans and UPS packages.
 We cringe together when the child plays her recorder, but we don't leave the room because we're committed to supporting excruciating art in hopes it will make its way to enjoyable.
 We … [Read more...] about my dog, happy, looked directly into my soul.

-Our pastor reached down and crossed my child’s forehead with a thumb of dark ash.
+The pastor reached down and crossed my child’s forehead with a thumb of dark ash.
 “Remember that you are dust,” she said, “and to dust you shall return.”
 She stretched up for me next and declared it again.
 Ain’t that a true story, I thought.
-I settled back into my seat as the weighty words continued to fall upon those who’d been standing behind me.
-The rhythm of the phrase filled the old sanctuary with a sobering and holy echo.
-You know, how a shovelful of earth will … [Read more...] about humanness and sinfulness are not the same thing.
+I settled back into my seat as the weighty words fell like a rhythmic echo upon those who'd been standing behind me.
+You know, how a shovelful of earth slaps the top of a casket.
+Over.
+And over.
+Again.
+And … [Read more...] about humanness and sinfulness are not the same thing.